ardeshireshghi/audio-stream/README.md

 Go to http://localhost:9999/record to record and http://localhost:9999/ to listen.
 You can start recording and then opening the listen page and press play to hear the stream in real-time.

+#### Listen page configuration

+You can configure the cover image and page title of the listen page by changing values in [config.js](https://github.com/ardeshireshghi/audio-stream/blob/main/ui/js/config.js).

 ## Deployment

 Currently the app is deployed on Heroku.
 There is no CI/CD setup at the moment so the deployment happens from a local machine.
 The current live URL is: